Évora is a beautiful region just 1,5 hours outside Lisbon, which makes it perfect for a day trip from Lisbon.

 This restaurant offers a modern twist on Portuguese classics, blending traditional flavors with a contemporary gastronomic experience.

 The menu changes seasonally, ensuring fresh and innovative dishes.
+Because of the limited space, I recommend booking in advance.

 Cavalariça Évora

-A chic restaurant known for its innovative dishes, Cavalariça Évora, combines modern culinary techniques with regional ingredients.
+A chic restaurant known for its innovative dishes, Cavalariça Évora combines modern culinary techniques with regional ingredients.

 The Michelin guide has even recommended it!